Kong/docs.konghq.com/app/konnect/dev-portal/customization/public-portal.md

 no_version: true
 ---

-When Public Portal is enabled, anyone can access your Dev Portal without a login.
-Developers will not need to register and new Application registrations will not be possible.
+When Public Portal is enabled, the portal will be visible to anyone.
+Developers will not need to register and new application registrations will not be possible.

+{:.note}
-Note that the Register options are not available in a public-facing portal.
+> **Note**: that the Register options are not available in a public-facing portal.

 ## Prerequisites
 You have the **Organization Admin** or **Portal Admin** role in {{site.konnect_saas}}.